 Plan your meals: This one doesn't necessarily have to do with hormones, but it sure can help reduce your stress and help you make better food choices!
 Not everyone has the time to make home-cooked meals every day for every meal, this is why planning and prepping your meals is a good way to stay on track.
 Planning your meals for the week and prepping a few on your busier days will help save you a lot of time and stress.
 Plus having your meals planned and prepared will help you avoid any temptations from your favorite take-out place.

 Do the right exercises

 Add exercise in the mix with a healthy diet, good sleep, and other lifestyle changes and you're on the right path to toning not only your back but your entire body!

-For those barely getting started strength training, these exercises are beginner-friendly and can be done with weights or long resistance bands.
-The last one is a bit more advanced, but it's a good one that you should aim to work up to!
-For those who want more of a challenge, use a heavier weight, or try different, more difficult variations.
+We'll be giving you five of our favorite and the best exercises for back fat.
+And don't worry if you're new to strength training because these exercises are beginner-friendly and can be done with weights or long resistance bands!
+The last one is a bit more advanced, but it's a good one that you should aim to work up to.

 1. Bent-over rows

 If you want to tackle upper back fat, this is your go-to exercise!
 This exercise specifically targets the muscles in your upper and middle back.
 Choose the free weights to use based on your fitness levels.
 You can use dumbbells, a barbell, or a long resistance band.